 Declutter Supply #4: Containers, Containers, Containers

-If your working on a big area you’ll need the following containers on hand:
+If you’re working on a big area you’ll need the following containers on hand:

 - Recycle/trash bins: for the obvious.
 Note: it’s easier to use trash bags if you have a trash can.